gear-foundation/gear-wiki/docs/examples/gft-20.md

 - `Preventing Duplicate Transaction (Maintaining idempotency)`.
 There are two possible risks when sending a transaction: the risk of sending duplicate transactions and the risk of not knowing the status of the transaction due to a network failure.
 The sender can be assured that the transaction will only be executed once (`idempotency`).
 - `Atomicity`.
 Maintaining idempotency makes it possible to implement different protocols for distributed transactions.
 For example, Saga Protocol.
-The standard also includes a lock/execute transfer function that allows to implement `2 Phase Commit protocol` (2 PC).
+The standard also includes a lock/execute transfer function that allows the implementation of the `2 Phase Commit protocol` (2 PC).

 ### Storage contract architecture
 The storage contract state has the following fields: